DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Cyclic Process.md

 # Internal Energy

-Internal energy is the sum of the kinetic energy, rotational energy and vibrational energy
+Internal energy is the sum of the kinetic energy, rotational energy and vibrational energy of the molecules of the gas

 ---